reenas/tlo-task/task1.md

 const todoList = () =>
 all = []
 Here, we will keep the list of all todos inside the all array.
-A Todo, would have three properties: title, dueDate, completed (of type boolean).
-And inside the all array, we will store Todos as an object.
+A Todo, would have three properties: title, dueDate, completed (of type boolean) The add method now takes two arguments: title and dueDate, which are used to create the new todo object.
+The completed property is initialized to false by default.
 For ex. { title: 'I need to go to gym', dueDate: '22-06-2022', completed: false }

-Next, let's define the add() function.

-const todoList = () => {
+Next, let's define the add() function. const todoList = () => {
-all = []
+  let all = [];

-const add = (todoTask) => {
-all.push(todoTask)
-console.log(all)
-}
+  return {
+    add: function(title, dueDate) {
+      all.push({
+        title: title,
+        dueDate: dueDate,
+        completed: false
+      });
+    },
 The add() function takes a todoTask as argument, and pushes into the all array.

 Similarly, we will define the markAsComplete() function.